jdshaffer/ESP8266_HW-364_weather_display/README.md

 I'm a rather simple guy, and so I will slowly be uploading sample programs with a CPP (C++) extention and a corresponding TXT (text) file with the details on how to use the sample program.
 Note that you will need to rename each program from `FILENAME.cpp` to `FILENAME.ino` as INO is the extention that Arduino IDE expects to see (even though it's just a CPP file).

-To get started, be sure to go through the `How to Get Started.txt` file, which explains how to get the Arduino IDE setup to use with your HW-364a or HW-364b board.
+To get started, be sure to go through the `How to Get Your Board Working with Arduino IDE.txt` file, which explains how to get the Arduino IDE setup to use with your HW-364a or HW-364b board.

 ### Sample Programs (each can be found in its own sub-folder)
 * `Current Weather` -- Connects to the internet and grabs the current weather conditions for the latitude and longitude specified.
 Displays the update time, the temperature, the "feels like" temperature, and humidity.